Emergency9-1-1

 Air Operations Unit

-Mr. Steve Fitzgerald is the civilian head of the Air Operations Unit (AOU).
+Inspector Neil Mohammed is the head of the Air Operations Unit (AOU).
 He operates from the AOU Office at the Owen Roberts International Airport.

 Photos